Trump picks Barrett as he moves to tilt U.S. Supreme Court rightward

 “Justice Ginsburg must be turning over in her grave up in heaven,” top Senate Democrat Chuck Schumer said, “to see that the person they chose seems to be intent on undoing all the things that Ginsburg did.”

-Reporting by Lawrence Hurley, Andrew Chung and Steve Holland; Additional reporting by Mike Stone and Idrees Ali; Editing by Will Dunham and Scott Malone
+Reporting by Lawrence Hurley, Andrew Chung and Steve Holland; Additional reporting by Mike Stone and Idrees Ali in Washington and Andrea Shalal in Middletown, Penn.; Editing by Will Dunham, Scott Malone and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.